 Drinks Station.
 Set up a buffet table with signs to guide the guests through the process of making their own BBQ drinks.
 The first step will be for guests to grab a glass which is either empty, or maybe already has the room temperature ingredients in it.
 Then they step to the right and find ice and a sign instructing them to add that to the glass.
 Then the next step might be to pour in some soda water or add garnish.
 It may sound like you’re asking guests to do some work, but it’s actually fun and engaging, especially if you’ve clearly taken the time to make it look nice.
 Plus, it means they can get their own refills when they want instead of having to find you and ask first.

 Glassware suggestions.
 For an outdoor party, there is nothing wrong with plastic or acrylic.
 Check your local dollar stores for glasses that look terrific but are made from shatter-proof plastics.
 If you want to use real glasses, mason jar glasses with handles are your friends.
 I have a multi-colored version of this Yorkshire set and they’re not too heavy, and very comfortable to hold for large or small hands.
 Copper mugs also work wonderfully outside.

 Note: to make pitchers of cocktails that need to be shaken, just make batches in a shaker and strain them into the pitcher until the pitcher’s full.
 Store them in the fridge, and they’ll taste fresh and wonderful when you serve them.

 Gin BBQ Drinks

 - St. Germain Gin + Tonic.
 You can’t go wrong with a traditional Gin & Tonic, but you can one-up it by adding St. Germain’s Elderflower Liqueur.
 This drink is a quick pour and stir.
-And maybe there’s someone in the world that doesn’t like what St. Germain’s adds to a drink, but I haven’t met this mythical beast yet.
+Maybe there’s someone in the world that doesn’t like what St. Germain’s adds to a drink, but I haven’t met this mythical beast yet.
+To make it really special, make your own tonic with this easy tonic making kit.